 Acknowledgements

-The authors thank all the biologists , and the local investigators of the RESAMAD network for their participation in the TSARA project.
+The authors thank all the biologists, namely Dr Christian RAFALIMANANA, Dr Lalaina RAHAJAMANANA, Dr Zakasoa RAVAOARISAINA, Dr Tiana Andry RAZAFINIKASA, Dr Lalaina RAOELINA, Dr Ainamalala Catherine RAZAFINDRAKOTO, Dr Solotiana Rivo RAKOTOMALALA, Dr Jocia FENOMANANA, Dr Emile RAVELOMANDRANTO, Dr Irène RAKOTONIAINA, and the local investigators of the RESAMAD network for their participation in the TSARA project.

 The authors are very thankful for Luciana RAKOTOARISOA and Johannie RAKOTONIAINA for their support in the implementation of the project locally.